 Consistently ranked among the top academic libraries in the country, the UCLA Library drives the world-class research, groundbreaking discoveries and innovation for which UCLA is renowned.
 Whether on campus or online, the Library takes the lead in preserving cultural heritage, making knowledge accessible and building a library of the future.
-Under the direction of Norman and Armena Powell University Librarian Ginny Steel, the UCLA Library system serves students, faculty and researchers of all disciplines.
+Under the direction of Norman and Armena Powell University Librarian Athena N. Jackson, the UCLA Library system serves students, faculty and researchers of all disciplines.

 By the Numbers